 A lot of our work is done in the community; supporting artists to be creative and to feel less socially isolated.
 All Arts & Minds events and workshops are open to everyone.
 We welcome people with mental health issues.

-Arts & Minds is involved in three community projects that meet on a monthly basis: Crafternoons, Culture Club and Instrumental.
-We also run events and buzz groups every 3 months.
-Contact us, or come along to our quarterly buzz group if you have an idea you’d like to explore.
+Arts & Minds is involved in two community projects that meet on a monthly basis: Connect & Create and Culture Club.
+We also run events every three months.
+Contact us, or come along to a group or event if you have an idea you’d like to explore.

 Arts & Minds supports many projects that offer courses, workshops and groups to artists with experience of mental health issues and/or learning disabilities.
-The following organisations offer a great opportunities to visual artists: Artlink West Yorkshire, East St Arts, Inc Workshop, Inkwell, Pyramid of Arts, Skippko, Space 2, Swarthmore, Aire Place Studios, Fabrication, You can search for an arts group to suit you on our database.
+The following organisations offer a great opportunities to visual artists: Artlink West Yorkshire, East St Arts, Inkwell, Pyramid of Arts, Skippko, Space 2, Swarthmore, Aire Place Studios, Fabrication.
+You can search for a visual arts group to suit you on our Get Creative page.